mtdvlpr/cmd-blog/src/blog/meesterproef.md

 #### Design

-I believe I improved my design skills during the project.
+I am not completely satisfied with this learning goal.
+I got stuck too much in the basic design.
+I do believe I improved my design skills during the project.
 I started the project by using a UI library, but moved away from it to write my own CSS.
 This was a great learning experience.
 I also experimented with different designs.
 For example, for the list view, I started with a grid view and I also made a vertical version of the grid card for smaller screens.
 After some feedback, I changed it to a list view.

 #### Client communication